HOCD: Understanding homosexual obsessive-compulsive disorder

 • Visiting certain locations that stimulate obsessive thoughts.

-The idea here is to work alongside your therapist who will support you as you willingly place yourself in positions that intentionally evoke anxiety so that you can resist the urge to engage in compulsive behaviors.
+The idea here is to work alongside a therapist who will support you as you willingly place yourself in positions that intentionally evoke anxiety so that you can resist the urge to engage in compulsive behaviors.

 Over time, you will learn that you do not need those safety behaviors in able to tolerate the anxiety.